fspoettel/arkham.build/README.md

 - `meta.sealed_deck`: card ids that are pickable for this deck.
 Used for sealed deckbuilding.
 Format: comma-separated list of `id` / `quantity` pairs in the format `"id:2,id:1,..."`.
 - `meta.sealed_deck_name`: name of the sealed deck definition used. format: string.
 - `meta.transform_into`: code of the investigator that this deck's investigator has transformed into.
 I.e. `04244` for _Body of a Yithian_.
+- `meta.banner_url`: URL to an image to be displayed as banner for the deck.
+Preferably aspect ratio `4:1`.

 ## File formats